Julia Hatcher - President

 Lori Delgado Moore - Director

 Lori Delgado Moore started her career as an Assistant District Attorney where she represented the State in both CPS proceedings and criminal prosecutions.
 In 2018, Moore opened a law firm in Mont Belvieu, Texas.
 Moore represents clients in a variety of family, civil, and criminal matters, but focuses a large portion of her practice representing clients who CPS has accused of abuse or neglect of their children.
 Moore currently practices in Brazos County, Waller County, Harris County, Liberty County, and Hardin County.

 Jolei Shipley - Director

 Jolei Shipley, located in Beaumont,Texas, has been practicing law since 2003.
 She is board-certified in both Family Law and Child Welfare Law.
-Representing both parents and children, Jolei is adept at reunifying familes, and is well known for her trial advocacy skills.
-Jolei and one of her minor clients testifed during a hearing in the 2019 Legislative session about their experience with CPS.
+Representing both parents and children, Jolei is adept at reunifying families, and is well known for her trial advocacy skills.
+Jolei and one of her minor clients testified during a hearing in the 2019 Legislative session about their experience with CPS.
 Jolei practices in Jefferson, Hardin, and Orange counties.